l3002/ChessKnot/README.md

-## Getting Started
+## ChessKnot

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+ChessKnot is a Desktop-based Chess Application with a in-built companion to play with.

+It uses MiniMax Algorithm from the Game Theory to calculate best potential moves when the chess companion is activated.

+Additionally, It also provides several features like Board Flip, Highlight Legal Moves etc.

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the src folder maintains source code
-- `lib`: the folder to maintain dependencies
+- `icon`: the icon folder maintains icons used in GUI.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+>Note: The binaries have not been included in this repository.
+If you want to execute the program compile it first with the following command.
+>
+>`mvn clean compile assembly:single`

 ## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Apache Maven is used for Dependency Management in this project and all the dependencies have been added to the pom.xml file.